 Prevention is always easier than repair, so store your vintage pieces in a soft zippered pouch to prevent accumulation of dust.
 A dry, cool and dust-free environment also helps to maintain the piece's original appearance.

 For cleaning, Windex (or a similar product) or mild soapy water are a good first choice, depending on the original material.
 Remember, do not spray the Windex directly onto your jewelry or submerge it into water.
 In this case, a little goes a long way.

 A little Windex on a soft, clean cloth is just enough to remove any dust.
 Hard to reach areas can be cleaned with a very soft toothbrush or cotton swab.
 Compressed (canned) air can damage settings or loosen stones or other decorative elements.

 When done, let your pieces air dry for at least an hour.
 Make sure that each is completely dry before it is put away.

-Above all else, remember that vintage pieces were made over dozens of years, in dozens of countries out of countless combinations of materials.
+Above all else, remember that antique and vintage pieces were made over hundreds of years, in hundreds of countries out of countless combinations of materials.
 The above are only guidelines, and nothing prevents damage more than common sense and the advice of a professional.
-If you aren’t sure, contact a jeweler or vintage jewelry specialist.
+If you aren't sure, contact a jeweler or vintage jewelry specialist.